 Skip to main content

-Bayes Recordium started above Bayes TV in St James Street in1957.
+Comment: Bayes Recordium started above Bayes TV in St James Street in 1957.
 We moved to Tower Street in 1963 to our own shop.
 Above this shop we had a recording studio where almost all local (and not so local) groups recorded.
-We had records made which were sold in the shop and buy the groups.
+We had records made which were sold in the shop and by the groups.
 In 1973 we moved to Broad Street (when the iconic orange/black bags first appeared).

 We sold the business in 1997 having been going for 40 years.